-Activity Description Targets for Data for quarter 2 delivery 22/23 ChildSafe Fire Safety education package to Year 2 (key stage 1) Offered to all year 2 pupils Due to Covid offer to all year 3 in 2021/22 academic year 55 sessions delivered to 1,561 attendees RoadSense Fire and Road Safety education package to Year 6 (key stage 2) Offered to all year 6 pupils 26 sessions delivered to 845 attendees SENDSafe Fire Safety education package for learners with Special Educational Needs and Disabilities (SEND) Offered to all SEND schools 4 sessions delivered to 79 pupils Wasted Lives Pre Driver information session in workshop or assembly format.
-Aimed at Year 10 or Year 11 in high school (key stage 4) Increase delivery aligned to district risk in the academic year 22/23 4 sessions delivered to 176 pupils Biker Down 3 hour course aimed at Powered 2 Wheel riders covering incident management, first aid and the science of being seen Deliver a minimum of 12 sessions per year 3 sessions 52 attendees FIRES Fire setting intervention delivered to 4- 17 year olds.
-Referrals made by anyone who might work or support the family of a child who is setting fires Deliver an intervention to all referrals 37 completed referrals Partner Training (including care providers) LFRS deliver a 'train the trainer' package to organisations/agencies within health and social care.
+Activity Description Targets for delivery Data for quarter 3 2022/23 ChildSafe Fire Safety education package to Year 2 (key stage 1) Offered to all year 2 pupils Due to Covid offer to all year 3 in 2021/22 academic year 241 sessions delivered to 8,274 attendees RoadSense Fire and Road Safety education package to Year 6 (key stage 2) Offered to all year 6 pupils 172 sessions delivered to 5,640 attendees SENDSafe Fire Safety education package for learners with Special Educational Needs and Disabilities (SEND) Offered to all SEND schools 6 sessions delivered Wasted Lives Pre Driver information session in workshop or assembly format.
+Aimed at Year 10 or Year 11 in high school (key stage 4) Increase delivery aligned to district risk in the academic year 22/23 9 sessions delivered to 1,146 pupils Biker Down 3 hour course aimed at Powered 2 Wheel riders covering incident management, first aid and the science of being seen Deliver a minimum of 12 sessions per year 5 sessions 75 attendees FIRES Fire setting intervention delivered to 4- 17 year olds.
+Referrals made by anyone who might work or support the family of a child who is setting fires Deliver an intervention to all referrals 29 completed referrals Partner Training (including care providers) LFRS deliver a 'train the trainer' package to organisations/agencies within health and social care.
 There are currently 190 preferred partners and 73 standard partners registered with LFRS.
-Partnerships are reviewed and RAG rated quarterly Increase the number of partners rated green on the RAG report and continue to review partnerships and provide training 58 organisations/ agencies 179 people Specific education sessions such as Water Safety & Bright Sparx Education package delivered either virtually or in person to educate about Water Safety, Anti-Social Behaviour (ASB), deliberate fire setting etc. Covers key stages 2,3 and 4 Increase delivery 67 sessions delivered to 4,713 attendees.
-These consisted of ASB fires and Water Safety - the majority were water safety due to the time of year, risk & incidents that sadly occurred Arson Threat Referral Bespoke service where a threat of arson has been made.
+Partnerships are reviewed and RAG rated quarterly Increase the number of partners rated green on the RAG report and continue to review partnerships and provide training 34 organisations/ agencies 195 people Specific education sessions such as Water Safety & Bright Sparx Education package delivered either virtually or in person to educate about Water Safety, Anti-Social Behaviour (ASB), deliberate fire setting etc. Covers key stages 2,3 and 4 Increase delivery 157 sessions delivered to 24,849 attendees.
+These mainly consisted of BrightSparx ASB in quarter 3.
+Arson Threat Referral Bespoke service where a threat of arson has been made.
 Referrals largely come from the Police.
-Meet demand from LanCon 199
+Meet demand from LanCon 166